UKHO/docs/docs/quality-assurance/principles-of-safety-assurance.md

 # Some general principles

+* The tester(s) within the team should have accounabiity for making sure safety is considered as part of their overall remit but the whole team have responsbility for inputting into the process, provding subject matter experience and guidance to the whole team.
 * Reliance on manual processes is minimised
 * Best practices in software and test engineering are applied
 * Sound human engineering principles are applied to the design of the software use interface to minmise the probability of human error